-☐ I certify that all data in this data set meets the requirements specified Chapter 5, Subchapter R (TWC §5.801 et seq) and Title 30 Texas Administ Subchapters A & B. rative Code Chapter 25 • Checklist. - This data see has been reviewed asing the street a in the Bata Neview Circollist.
-LCRA Data Manager: Date: ☐ This data set has been reviewed using the criteria in the Data Review LCRA Data Manager:
+□ I certify that all data in this data set meets the requirements specified in Texas Water Code Chapter 5, Subchapter R (TWC §5.801 et seq) and Title 30 Texas Administrative Code Chapter 25, Subchapters A & B. □ This data set has been reviewed using the criteria in the Data Review Checklist.

+LCRA Data Manager: Date: